 You can take out a maximum of three buy-to-let mortgages or borrow up to £2 million across the Lloyds Banking Group.
 This includes the following brands: Birmingham Midshires, Halifax, Bank of Scotland, Intelligent Finance, Lloyds Bank, The Mortgage Business (TMB) and Scottish Widows Bank.

-You can use our mortgage finder tool to view our current rates.
+You can use our Mortgage Calculator to view our current rates and compare our mortgages.
 By providing your property value and mortgage amount we can show you the deals that match.

 We currently only offer fixed rate mortgages.
 Variable rate mortgages, which include tracker mortgages are not available.

-A buy-to-let mortgage is a loan you can take out to buy a property that you intend to rent out to tenants.
+A buy-to-let mortgage is a loan you can take out to buy an investment property that you or your family won’t live in and that you intend to rent out to tenants.
+We call this business buy-to-let.

 No, these products are not available to first time buyers.
 Taking out a mortgage is one of the many risks of investing in buy-to-let properties.
 So before you enter the market you should be an experienced house buyer and have fully researched investment properties.

 The most you could borrow is linked to the amount of rental income our surveyor thinks you could earn.
-The annual rental income must equate to a minimum of 125% of the annual (interest-only) mortgage payments based on the higher of a 5% interest rate or the initial rate for the mortgage deal.
+The annual rental income must equate to a minimum of 125% of the annual (interest only) mortgage payments based on the higher of a notional interest rate of 5.5% or the initial rate for the mortgage deal.

 Age - You must be at least 25 years old and not over 75 years at the end of your mortgage term.